 Discovering Resilience Leadership Team Members

-Ken Burgess (McMaster BSc MD CCFP (EM) FCFP ‘77 is a semi-retired family, occupational and emergency physician.
+Ken Burgess McMaster BSc MD CCFP (EM) FCFP ‘77 - Semi-retired family, occupational, and emergency physician.
 He has been on faculty since 1980, teaching medical students and residents.
 He helped found the first free –standing occupational health clinic in Canada in 1981.
 He was a leader in the Hamilton Family Health Team and the Ontario Association of Family Health teams.
-He has had a meditation practice for about twenty five years has attended numerous meditation retreats and mindfulness courses and teaches mindfulness, and in particular the neuroscience of mindfulness.
-Since 2014 he has been a co-chair of the Program for Faculty Development’s Discovering Resilience Leadership Team which has run mindfulness courses and workshops.
+He has had a meditation practice for about twenty five years, and has attended numerous meditation retreats and mindfulness courses; Ken teaches mindfulness and, in particular, the neuroscience of mindfulness.
+He has completed stage one of Unified Mindfulness meditation teacher training.
+Since 2014 Ken has been a co-chair of the Program for Faculty Development’s Discovering Resilience Leadership Team, which has run mindfulness courses and workshops.

-Barbara Smith, MFA, MS psych, RP - Registered Psychotherapist in private practice for 3 decades.
-She is retired from the Hamilton Family Health Team where she worked as a mental health counsellor.
+Barbara Smith MFA, MS Psych, RP - Barbara is a Gestalt Therapist and Registered Psychotherapist in private practice for 3 decades.
+She is retired from the Hamilton Family Health Team where she worked as a mental health counsellor for 10+ years.
 Barbara has been involved in contemplative studies for over four decades and has extensive experience in Mindfulness.
 She has trained in MBSR, DRAM, and Mindful Communication.
 She is a trained Mindful Self Compassion Teacher through the CMSC and was trained by Kristin Neff and Christopher Germer.
-She studied with Michael Stone and Pema Chodron and Thich Nhat Hanh.
-Barbara has extensive professional experience as a group leader.
-She presently teaches Mindful Communication and MindfulSelf Compassion courses..
+She studied with Michael Stone, Pema Chodron, Ron Siegel and Thich Nhat Hanh.
+Barbara has extensive professional experience as a group leader in several modalities.
+She presently teaches Mindful Communication and MindfulSelf Compassion courses.